AjayKumar-MSFT/Azure-handyresources-blog/README.md

 # Azure-handyresources
- Linking all the key Azure resources in one place - A Resource Group
+ Linking all the key Azure resources in one place - It's a Resource Group!

 Microsoft Azure is an ever-expanding highly reliable set of cloud services to help your organization meet your business challenges.
 It is the freedom to build, manage and deploy applications on a massive, global network using your favorite tools and frameworks.
 Azure has more than 200 services with great end-to-end tools to make you successful.
 See, the [list of Azure services offered](https://azure.microsoft.com/services/).